titaniumnetwork-dev/Proxy-Dispenser/README.md

 Set `reportsID` to the ID of a channel that will recieve reports.
 Leave blank to disable reports.

 Set `fail` to send a message when a user uses "/proxy" or "%proxy".
+Optional.

 ## Commands